-Crisis on Sinjar Mountain | 5 Years on and the Time in Between
+Crisis on Sinjar Mountain | 5 years on and the time in between

-In the summer of 2014, under the scorching desert sun of northern Iraq, tens of thousands of Yazidi men, women and children fled to Sinjar Mountain.
+In the summer of 2014, under the scorching desert sun of northern Iraq, tens of thousands of Yazidi men, women, and children fled to Sinjar Mountain.
 Believed to be a sacred place by one of Iraq’s oldest minorities, Yazidis sought refuge from the intensifying violence inflicted by encircling armed fighters.Trapped and besieged, tens of thousands* endured temperatures up to 50° Celsius without food or water.
 However, many Yazidis didn’t make it to the mountain.
 Hundreds were killed and many were abducted and enslaved by their captors.

-“Before [armed groups] came, I knew something could happen and I was worried about what would happen in our community,” said Afrah, a Yazidi survivor who now works for Medair running psychosocial support groups in Sinjar.
+“Before they [armed groups] came, I knew something could happen and I was worried about what would happen in our community,” said Afrah, a Yazidi survivor who now works for Medair running psychosocial support groups in Sinjar.
 She adds, “I was one of the victims, but thankfully I wasn’t captured.

 “I was on my way to Sinjar town when my brother told me to come home.
 I came back and started calling my friends to hang out—that’s when I felt something was going to happen; something was wrong,” explains Afrah.
 “I woke up my siblings to get ready.
 We got into my cousin’s truck and we left.
 My father stayed behind initially.
 We lost contact, and we couldn’t make any calls; the network was gone.”

 Commenting on the sessions, Jalila said, “It’s really helpful for the community – especially for teenagers.
 As NGO employees, we feel like we don’t need sessions for mental health, but everyone needs support.
 Everyone.
 Families, kids, aid workers, every internally displaced person.
 No matter where they are.
 They’ve gone through a lot.”

 Afrah adds, “When people are ill or wounded, they seek help at a health clinic.
 Psychosocial support is the same.
 When someone is hurt on the inside, they also need help to heal.
 The anniversary of the attack is approaching and I see it as all the more reason to talk about the trauma.
 People will remember what we’ve talked about in the sessions and it will help them as they grieve.”

-*Exact numbers are still uncertain; this flash update from UNOCHA published August 4, 2014 estimates the number of people on the mountain was between 35,000 and 50,000.
+*Exact numbers are still uncertain; this flash update from UNOCHA published 4 August 2014 estimates the number of people on the mountain was between 35,000 and 50,000.

-**OCHA, Humanitarian Response Plan 2019.
+**OCHA | Humanitarian Response Plan 2019

 In Iraq, Medair provides vulnerable people with shelter, health care, psychosocial support, safe drinking water, latrines, and hygiene.
 Medair’s work in Iraq is supported by EU Civil Protection and Humanitarian Aid, United States Agency for International Development (USAID), and generous private donors.

 This content was produced with resources gathered by Medair field and headquarter staff.
-The views expressed herein are those solely of Medair and should not be taken, in any way, to reflect the official opinion of any other organization.”
+The views expressed herein are those solely of Medair and should not be taken, in any way, to reflect the official opinion of any other organisation.”